 In The True Slime King, many of the levels are about solving complex puzzles (making the player simply figure out how to reaching the end of the level).
 These puzzle-focused levels are inherently about the player's exploration of possibilities.

 Some of the levels feature simpler puzzles.
 With these simpler puzzles, I try to give the player multiple paths they can take so the player has the opportunity to exercise whatever level of skill they choose.
 Since the game rewards points (which go toward unlocking the next section in the game) based on how fast the player reaches the end of the level, there is a clear reward for players who push themselves to achieve faster times.

 Another thing that works well to facilitate creativity and discovery is to set up expectations and then throw the player a curve ball.
 Give the player time to become confident in doing something a certain way.
 Then, slightly change the situation so their old strategy doesn't quite work any more.
 This allows the player to become skilled through a natural progression, rather than stagnating and becoming bored or feeling overwhelmed with too much new information thrust upon them all at once.
 By building up expectations and then destroying them, you free the player up to explore the depths of the game mechanics in a way that is rewarding for the player.

 Creating meaningful choices is not just about maximizing options for the player.
 In fact, creating too many options is often just as good as having no options.
 This goes back to what I was talking about earlier with not having too many environmental elements: it creates an artificially complex system.
 Having too many options overwhelms the player and they won't be able to end up exploring the depth of the system the way you intend.

 3) Make levels flow well

-Flow is how the player moves around in the level, as well as the pacing (exploration, action, waiting, etc.) of the level
+Flow is how the player moves around in the level, as well as the level pacing (exploration, action, waiting, etc.).

 3.1) Section flow

-The difficult sections are usually one of these two things:
+The way I design difficult situations is ususall in one of these two ways:

 - Something the player hasn't encountered before.